There are some basic things everyone should know about travel safety abroad.

 - Details regarding your travel insurance.

 It’s pretty trivial.
-You need travel insurance.
+You need travel medical insurance.
 If something happens to you or your belongings, you’ll be covered.

 I like to relax when I travel, so I always travel with insurance.
 Although I’ve never had to actually use it, it’s a relief to know that it’s there.